 To manage the delivery system, businesses need a business process.
 To ensure timely delivery of products, the delivery management system needs to be streamlined.
 Route optimization, automated dispatch, vehicle tracking, proof of delivery, and safe delivery of products are all part of the delivery management process.
 With delivery management software, companies can get insightful business analytics, improve customer communication, and enhance customer satisfaction.

 Processes in business come in different sizes and shapes based on their intended purposes.
 Considering processes within their categories can be helpful when approaching, designing, and optimizing them.

-An operational process (core business process) provides direct value to a company’s customers and employees.
-Revenue is directly generated by these processes.
+An operational (core business) process provides direct value to a company’s customers and employees.
+These processes directly generate revenue.
 Among the examples are product manufacturing, the order-to-cash process, and the delivery of products to customers.

 Your company’s processes make money and are essential to delivering its end product.
 These processes include production, marketing, and sales.